Jack Santino

-Jack (John Francis) Santino, Ph.D. is an academic folklorist.
+Jack (John Francis) Santino is an academic folklorist.

 His work

 He is a Professor of Popular Culture at Bowling Green State University and is Director of the Bowling Green Center for Culture Studies.
 His work has primarily focused on ritual, celebrations, and holidays as well as occupational culture and popular music.
 He has been a featured expert on a television special produced by The History Channel, about Hallowe'en.

 Along with Paul Wagoner, Santino produced Miles of Smiles, Years of Struggle a film, winner of four regional Emmy Awards on African American Pulman car unionisation.

 From 1996 to 2000 Santino was the editor of the Journal of American Folklore.
 During 2002-3 Santino was the president of the American Folklore Society.

 Early life

 He was born in Boston, Massachusetts on August 1, 1947.
 He received a bachelor's degree in English at Boston College.
 He then studied Folklore at the University of Pennsylvania, where he earned his Ph.D. in 1978.
 His thesis was entitled "The outlaw emotions : workers' narratives from three contemporary occupations".

 He has nine published books listed in WorldCat.
 He has three children: Ian, Will and Hannah.